 Absence ‑ If written work is assigned during your absence, you will be allowed two (2) days per day of excused absence to make it up.
 All work assigned on the Assignment Schedule or due while you were absent must be turned in immediately upon your return to class if possible.
 You should always check in with your Team Leader after returning from absence to make sure you haven't missed a handout or to copy their class notes.

 Assignments - Will be given up to six (6) days a week (meaning occasional weekend homework).
-Students who do not complete their assignments may not be permitted to take quizzes or tests, per the discretion of Mr. Bowman.
 Since tests will be based on assignments, successful students will take care to complete their assignments carefully.
 Any assignment not completed in class becomes homework.

 Cheating ‑ Involves representing someone else's work as your own (e.g., copying assignments, giving answers to another student, etc.).
 Cheating will result in a zero on the assignment, a "U" in citizenship, and an indication of cheating on your grade print‑out.
 To know that cheating is going on, without informing your teacher, is also considered cheating.